 If you’re looking for a cosmopolitan yet relaxing destination in Greece, then Paros is the place for you.
-Beautiful crystal clear waters coupled with elegant and chic cocktail bars and restaurants, calls for the perfect combination to forget about all your worries back home and enjoy an escape in the Cyclades you certainly will not forget.
+Beautiful crystal clear waters coupled with elegant and chic cocktail bars and restaurants, calls for the perfect escape in the Cyclades you certainly will not forget.
 There are so many things to do and see in Paros that you will find yourself reluctant to leave this island when the time comes!
 So, without further ado, here is the complete travel guide to Paros, Greece!